LeonDaCosta/WaysOfWorking/README.md

 ## Composer

 Ideally composer should be used to manage internal PHP dependancies.
-All dependancies should be listed in your composer.json file against a tag release of the relevant dependancy. dev-master should be avoided being used including avoiding using other development/feature/bugfix branches.
+All dependancies should be listed in your composer.json file against a tag release of the relevant dependancy.

-The way this works is that if you have a main project that depends on another project of shared classes and you have worked on both projects to ultimatly create a feature on the main project then you must wait before your pull request on the shared project is merged and added into a tag release so you can update the main projects composer.json files tag release.
-Once that is update that pull request can be merged into the main project.

-This avoids the main project ever ending up becoming broken due to invalid or old dependancies.
-During active development of a feature dependancies should be symlinked in the vendor folder to avoid modifications of the composer.json file to include development branches.
-This also removes the risk of those changes being merged which would cause a failure as soon as the development branch is merged and removed.

-## Disadvantages and Benefits

-The above composer details can stiffle workflow and slowdown getting jobs done fast, however it can seriously reduce error rates, and increase trust of application security in the live environments.
+dev-XXXXXXX should be avoided being used unless you are working on a branch that is in active development and not yet merged into develop and/or into a deployed branch.

+Before being merged into develop and/or a deployed branch, the branch in use on composer for an internal package should be tagged and released.
+This means for branches that have mutiple internal packages that they depend on, it can cause a large slow down in QA because you end up with PRs having to be merged and released in a linear chain a bit like a chain in the housing market.
+This is SLOW!

 ## Code of Conduct